A Star Is Born (1954 film): Plot

-Esther Blodgett is a talented aspiring singer with a band, and Norman Maine is a former matinée idol whose career is beginning to decline.
+Esther Blodgett is an aspiring singer with a band, and Norman Maine is a former matinée idol whose career is beginning to decline.
 When he arrives intoxicated at a function at the Shrine Auditorium, studio publicist Matt Libby attempts to keep him offstage.
-After an angry exchange, Norman rushes away and bursts onto a stage where an orchestra is performing.
-Blodgett takes him by the hand and pretends he is part of the act, thereby turning a potentially embarrassing and disruptive moment into an opportunity for the audience to greet Norman with applause.
+Norman rushes away and bursts onto a stage where an orchestra is performing, but Esther pretends that he is part of the act.

-Realizing that Esther has saved him from public humiliation, Norman thanks her and draws a heart on the wall with her lipstick.
-He invites her to dinner, and later watches her perform in an after-hours club.
-He recognizes her impressive talent, urges her to follow her dream, and convinces her she can break into movies.
-Esther is surprised that someone of Norman's stature sees something special in her.
-He offers her a screen test and advises her to "sleep on it", promising to call her the next day.
-Esther tells Danny McGuire, her bandmate, that she is quitting their upcoming gig to pursue movies in L.A.
-Thinking she is crazy, he tries to talk her out of it, but Esther is determined.
-Norman is called away early in the morning to filming and then falls ill.
-He attempts to get a message to Esther but cannot remember her address.
-When she does not hear from him, she suspects he was insincere.
-Not disheartened, she takes jobs as a carhop and TV commercial singer to make ends meet, convinced she can make it with or without Norman.
+Realizing that Esther has saved him from public humiliation, Norman invites her to dinner and watches her perform in an after-hours club.
+He urges her to follow her dream and convinces her she can break into movies.
+Esther tells Danny McGuire, her bandmate, that she is quitting their gig to pursue movies in LA.

-Norman tries to find Esther, who has had to move from her apartment.
-Then he hears her singing on a television commercial and tracks her down.
-Studio head Oliver Niles believes Esther is just a passing fancy for the actor, but casts her in a small film role.
-The studio arbitrarily changes her name to Vicki Lester, which she finds out when she tries to pick up her paycheck.
-When Norman finally gets Niles to hear "Vicki" sing, he is impressed and she is cast in an important musical film, making her a huge success.
+Norman is called away early in the morning.
+He later hears Esther singing on a television commercial and tracks her down.
+Studio head Oliver Niles believes Esther is just a passing fancy for the actor but casts her in a small film role when Maine appeals to their friendship.

+The studio arbitrarily changes her name to "Vicki Lester", which she finds out when she tries to pick up her paycheck.
+When Norman persuades Niles to hear "Vicki" sing, she is cast in an important musical film, making her a huge success.
 Her relationship with Norman flourishes, and they wed.